Jarif-Rahman/oistatement-go/README.md

 # oistatement-go

 Based on Rezwan Arefin's [oistatement](https://github.com/RezwanArefin01/oistatement).
-A tool to generate statements for OI-like contests
+A tool to generate statements for OI-like contests.

 ## Installation
-- Install [cpdf](https://github.com/coherentgraphics/cpdf-binaries).
-(If you are using arch, you can install it from [aur](https://aur.archlinux.org/packages/cpdf-bin).)
+- Install [cpdf](https://github.com/coherentgraphics/cpdf-binaries) (If you are using arch, you can install it from [aur](https://aur.archlinux.org/packages/cpdf-bin)).
 - Install any chromium-based browser (for example: Chromium, Google Chrome, Brave).
-- Download `oistatement-go` binary from the [releases](`https://github.com/Jarif-Rahman/oistatement-go/releases/latest`) page.
+- Download `oistatement-go` binary from the [releases](https://github.com/Jarif-Rahman/oistatement-go/releases/latest) page.
 This is the only file you need to run the program.
 You can start using oistatement-go by running: `./oistatement-go`.
-For ease of use, it is recommended that you copy this binary to a folder that is in your PATH (for example: `~/.local/share/bin`).
+For ease of use, it is recommended that you copy this binary to a folder that is in your PATH (for example: `~/.local/bin`).

 ## Usage
 You can convert a markdown file into pdf statement using: